futurum-dev/dotnet.futurum.microsoft.extensions.dependencyinjection/README.md

 - FMEDI0005 - Non async method found on Startable
 - FMEDI0006 - Non void method found on Module
 - FMEDI0007 - Register ServiceType not implemented by class
+- FMEDI0008 - Registration, must only have 1 interface